open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-markdown.md

 3. Above the list of files, select the "Add file" dropdown menu, then click "Create new file".
 4. Name the file using your GitHub username with the .md extension (e.g., `JohnDoe.md`).
 This ensures your profile is easy to find.

-In this new Markdown file, include the following information with a minimal of 5 Markdown elements:
+In this new Markdown file, include the following information using a minimum of 5 Markdown elements:

 - Your name, location/time zone, and OS (with version)
 - A brief description of yourself to help others get to know you.